DaveGut/Kasa-Camera-Hubitat/Docs/kasaCameraInstallation.md

 ## Install device into the Kasa/Tapo phone application (iPhone / Android)
 	a.
 Use manufacturer's instruction.
  	b.
-Matter devices.
-Need verification all functions work if installed vi Matter to non-Tapo Application
-  	c.
 After installation, CREATE a STATIC IP (DHCP Reservation) for the device on your WiFi Router.

-## Install devices via the kasaCamera Application
+## Install devices via the Hubitat kasaCamera Application
 	a.
 Open a Log Page to view messages/errors during the installation process.
  	b.
 Create/Open the App in Hubitat using "add user app"
  	c.
 If you use non-standard IP segments, update by selecting Modify LAN